Coolis1362/Coolis1362/README.md

 [My Teams](https://teams.live.com/l/community/FAA349azlMypIwO7gI)

-Soory I Lied, When Me and My Dad Was Going to The Place Where I Took Swimign Classes There Was No Swiming Classes, Soory 🥲
+Sorry I Lied, When Me and My Dad Was Going to The Place Where I Took Swimign Classes There Was No Swiming Classes, Sorry 🥲